no-garlic/lyrical/README.md

  - Review scrollbars use on all pages
  - Put instructional text on every page to tell the user what to do
  - Add filter to ignore specific words for song names (Victorious for example)
- - Bug: Handle duplicate song name from LLM quietly
+ - Bug: Handle duplicate song name from LLM quietly (and check against exclude words)
+ - Add Tooltips to buttons